P. B. Young: Career

 In June 1907, Young moved his family from Littleton, North Carolina, to Norfolk, Virginia, where he had accepted a job offer as a plant foreman for the Lodge Journal and Guide.
 Young's first order of business was to compel the Guide's owners, the Supreme Lodge Knights of Gideon, to replace their flat-bed, manual press with a slightly more modern, drum-cylinder power press.
 This, along with other small operational and editorial improvements, helped the weekly's circulation grow from 600 to 1,000 copies by the end of the year.

 In 1909, after the resignation of editor J. Henry Cromwell, Young volunteered for and was given editorship of the Guide.
 The 24-year-old Young assumed editorial duties in addition to those of foreman.
 By 1910, the Gideons decided to sell the business, which Young purchased for $3,050.
 He made his brother Henry Cheatham a partner and plant foreman.
 In 1911, the business was granted a charter, with Young as president, Eleanor as treasurer, and Henry as secretary.
 Young changed the official name of the paper from the Lodge Journal and Guide to the Norfolk Journal and Guide.
 In December 1913, the Guide suffered a heavy loss, including its archive, when its Church Street plant was heavily damaged by fire.
 Operations moved twice between then and January 1917.
 By the end of 1919, the paper had grown to eight pages and circulation reached 4000.
 In addition to Young's wife and brother, the Guide also employed his sons Thomas and P. B. Jr. and his father, Winfield.
 Per biographer, Suggs, "The Guide, in short, was a family business."

+Under Young's leadership, the Norfolk Journal and Guide grew to become one of the largest black newspapers in the United States.
+By 1928, it was the largest Southern black newspaper, and by the start of World War II, it was the single largest employer of black people in the South.
+By the war's end, it was the fourth-largest black newspaper in the United States, following the Pittsburgh Courier, the Afro-American, and The Chicago Defender.